 It was then that we looked at the more expensive high tensile steel.
 Granted this is more expensive than most steel compounds but we felt it might just be worth investing in if it meant it was in the interests of our consumers.
 It was during this to and fro thought process that we worked closely with several foundries and metallurgists to achieve a mutually beneficial result for us a brand, and our end users with demanding needs.
 It was essentially a cost effective exercise.

-We paid little attention to the hardness of the steel, because in truth it’s cost prohibitive to create a watch that needs delicate CNC tooling whilst maintaining a hardness that countered what we wanted to achieve.
+We paid little attention to the hardness of the steel, because in truth it’s cost prohibitive to create a watch that sacrifices delicate CNC tooling whilst maintaining a hardness that countered what we wanted to achieve.
 For us it was important to stick to the basics and focus on the avoidable cosmetic damage.
 The micro-abrasion desk-rash if you like.
-It was then we developed what we’ve penned 316LNT.
-It’s effectively high quality stainless steel which uses nano-technology to create the resistance we required.
+It was then we developed what we’ve penned 316CPT.
+It’s effectively high quality cold pressed stainless steel which uses nano-technology to create the resistance we required.

 We were acutely aware that there were already products and methods that provided scratch resistance, but equally aware these methods were nothing more than coatings applied to the steel after they are tooled.
 Whilst this is welcomed, it had one negative for us.
 We found that finishes such as DLC and PVD (coatings) reduced the high polished finish we wanted.
 There was also concern that after time, repeated polishing of coatings would result in the removal of the coating itself!
 That’s not dismissing these methods out of hand, for cost effectiveness alone, these are clearly beneficial for certain levels of watchmaking, but you have to ask the question why the “names” like Rolex don’t use these coatings?